 The ACCME expects all CME activities to be in compliance with the accreditation requirements.
 In cases of joint providership, it is the ACCME accredited provider’s responsibility to be able to demonstrate through written documentation this compliance to the ACCME.
 Materials submitted that demonstrate compliance may be from either the ACCME accredited provider’s files or those of the nonaccredited provider.

 If a provider is placed on Probation, it may not jointly provide CME activities with nonaccredited providers, with the exception of those activities that were contracted prior to the Probation decision.
 A provider that is placed on Probation must inform the ACCME of all existing joint providership relationships, and must notify its current contracted joint providers of its probationary status.

 Providers that receive a decision of Probation in two consecutive accreditation terms are prohibited from jointly providing activities until they regain their accreditation status.
 If the provider is found to be working in joint providership while under this probation, the ACCME will immediately change the provider's status to Nonaccreditation.

 Joint providership has been an established process for more than 25 years, affording accredited organizations the opportunity to collaborate with nonaccredited organizations to enhance the diversity and value of their educational offerings.
-ACCME-defined commercial interests are explicitly prohibited from collaborating with an accredited provider on a jointly provided CME activity by Standard 1.2.
+Accredited providers are explicitly prohibited from collaborating with ineligible companies on jointly provided CME activities by ACCME’s Eligibility requirements.
 The accredited provider is responsible for ensuring that jointly provided activities comply with all ACCME rules and are accountable for demonstrating compliance during the reaccreditation process.
 If the ACCME initiates a complaint or inquiry about a jointly provided activity, the accredited provider will be responsible for responding to the complaint.